nh-server/switch-guide/docs/user_guide/rcm/sending_payload.md

         - Your Switch should be shown as detected in the bottom left corner.
     5. Press the file button next to `Inject payload`, and navigate to and select the `hekate_ctcaer_X.X.X.bin` file.
     6. Click `Inject payload` to launch the payload you selected.
+        - If your payload was successfully injected your switch should have yellow text that says "Nyx is missing", this will be resolved soon.
     #### **Driver installation with Zadig**

     Follow these steps if you face issues when installing the driver with TegraRcmGUI.
 You will need the latest version of <a href="https://zadig.akeo.ie" target="_blank">Zadig</a>.